labs14-market-organizer/frontend/README.md

 🚫Replace text below with a description of the API

-This is the way you take out your flustrations.
+This is the way you take out your frustrations.
 Get away from those little Christmas tree things we used to make in school.
 Isn't it fantastic that you can change your mind and create all these happy things?
 Everything's not great in life, but we can still find beauty in it.

 ## 3️⃣ Misc API here